-This morning we will depart from Dublin to Naples with Ryanair.
+This morning we will depart from Dublin to Naples.
 Upon arrival in Naples we will meet our guide and drive to the Bel Sito le Due Torri where we will spend the first night of our pilgrimage.

 We will check into our hotel and after lunch enjoy a scenic drive to the town of Pietrelcina, birthplace of St. Pio.